Claire Walton … Makes A Difference

 - Fair – To act with integrity, treat everyone equally (not the same) and without trying to achieve an unjust advantage

 - Challenging – To act with curiosity, not taking things on face value, questioning self and others for improved outcomes.
 To constantly learn and grow and achieve more of my potential and that of others.

 - Resourceful – To act with pragmatism and flexibility, overcoming difficulties through quick and clever problem solving

-"to inspire and enable leaders to make a difference for themselves first, then their team, their organisation, and the customers and communities they serve."
+My purpose is"to inspire and enable leaders to make a difference for themselves first, then their team, their organisation, and the customers and communities they serve."